biodiversity-exploratories-synthesis/.github/profile/README.md

 # News
 Outlook to our :boom: exciting courses/workshops :boom: this year.
 We are currently looking forward to:
 - 12.09. - 16.09.2022 : **Meta-Analysis with Prof. [Julia Koricheva](https://pure.royalholloway.ac.uk/portal/en/persons/julia-koricheva(ab83b389-7258-48fd-8560-0c8de7b6c94a).html)**
+- End of November/ beginning of December : Basic/ Intermediate Statistics for Ecologists

 # Overview of content